NomadGCS/total-rewards/README.md

 An online calculator to estimate a potential employee’s pay and benefits.
 Used by **HR** and **Marketing** to attract new talent.
 This is currently used in production as of August 2025 on the careers page of the NomadGCS public website:  https://nomadgcs.com/company/careers/

+**This repo needs to remain PUBLIC or the github page it is hosted on may get disabled and users will see a 404**

 🚀 **Live Site**: [https://nomadgcs.github.io/totalrewards/](https://nomadgcs.github.io/totalrewards/)